intel/ai-reference-models/quickstart/image_recognition/pytorch/resnet50v1_5/inference/gpu/DEVCATALOG_MAX.md

 ```
 docker pull intel/image-recognition:pytorch-max-gpu-resnet50v1-5-inference
 ```
 The ResNet50 v1.5 inference container includes scripts,model and libraries need to run INT8 inference.
-To run the `inference_block_format.sh`  quickstart script using this container, you'll need to provide volume mounts for the ImageNet dataset.
+To run the `inference_block_format.sh` quickstart script using this container, you'll need to set the environment variable and provide volume mounts for the ImageNet dataset if real dataset is required.
+Otherwise, the script uses dummy data.
 You will need to provide an output directory where log files will be written.

 ```
 export DATASET_DIR=${PWD}/imagenet
 export OUTPUT_DIR=${PWD}/logs
+export BATCH_SIZE=${BATCH_SIZE:-1024}
+export NUM_ITERATIONS=${NUM_ITERATIONS:-10}

 IMAGE_NAME=intel/image-recognition:pytorch-max-gpu-resnet50v1-5-inference
 DOCKER_ARGS="--rm -it"